fluentcassandra/fluentcassandra/README.md

         JAVA_HOME (To the directory where you install the JRE, this should not be the bin directory) CASSANDRA_HOME (To the directory you extracted the files to in step 1)

+    *Please note that you are going to want to be running Java JRE 6 for running Cassandra.*

  4. Modify your Cassandra config file as you like and don't forget to update the directory locations from a UNIX like path to something on your windows directory (in my example the config file is located at c:\development\cassandra\conf\storage-conf.xml)
  5. Open cmd and run the cassandra.bat file (in my example the batch file is located at c:\development\cassandra\bin\cassandra.bat)